 - Bad Experience with I-94 Extension Experience – How to prepare

-Let’s look at some common questions around I-94 Update or Extensions in US.
+Let’s look at some common questions about I-94 update or extension in the US.

-You can pay for I-94 using Cash or pay Online on CBP website.
-The only catch is that, you need to visit within 7 days from the day you do this online and you need carry a print out of the same.
+You can pay for I-94 using Cash or pay Online on the CBP website.
+The only catch is that you need to visit within 7 days from the day you do this online and you need to carry a printout of the same.
 If you do not visit within 7 days, there are no refunds.
-You can pay online for I-94 at CBP DHS.Gov Website .
-In terms of which is better, sometimes the line for Payment at Counters can be long…so, it is a better idea to pay online and carry the print out the confirmation.
+You can pay online for I-94 at the CBP’s DHS.Gov Website.
+In terms of which is better, sometimes the line for Payment at Counters can be long…so, it is a better idea to pay online and carry a copy of the printout of the confirmation.

-For I94 extension or update, you will meet CBP officer and the interview is same as the one you have at US Port of Entry process , when you enter US either by Flight, Ship or Road.
-You need to be prepared to answer questions around your employment, working, living in US, etc.
+For the I94 extension or update, you will meet the CBP officer and the interview is the same as the one you have at a US Port of Entry process when you enter the US either by Flight, Ship, or Road.
+You need to be prepared to answer questions about your employment, working, living in the US, etc.

-Yes, you will get a paper I-94 printed and given when you do I-94 extension or update by crossing border.
-Check Sample I-94 Cards given at US Port of Entry.
+Yes, you will get a paper I-94 printed and given when you do an I-94 extension or update by crossing the border.
+Check Sample I-94 Cards given at the US Port of Entry.
 Yes, the online system is updated as well.
-Usually they staple the new I-94 card with your passport, you will need to show that when entering back into US at border, so keep it careful.
-You can check online after you come back in online system too regarding your I-94 for the recent entry, it is updated in real-time.
+Usually, they staple the new I-94 card with your passport, you will need to show that when entering back into the US at border, so keep it careful.
+You can check online after you come back in the online system too regarding your I-94 for the recent entry, it is updated in real-time.

 Well, this all depends on the immigration officer and the process at the Land Port of Entry.
-Sometimes, you get lucky and you may not be asked to cross the border and everything is done at Port of Entry office in US….you may be asked to cross the border and re-enter.
-Many users have shared that they ended up crossing Mexico Border and re-enter when they did this at Laredo, Texas or San Diego, CA.
+Sometimes, you get lucky and you may not be asked to cross the border and everything is done at the port of entry office in the US….you may be asked to cross the border and re-enter.
+Many users have shared that they ended up crossing Mexico Border and re-entering when they did this at Laredo, Texas or San Diego, CA.